 Meanwhile the state has built more than 60 miles of bike paths and lanes throughout the state, and has enacted additional laws governing their use.

-You Can Get Legal Help From a Bike Accident Lawyer
+How To Get Legal Help From a Bike Accident Lawyer?

 When a bicyclist is involved in an accident, whether it is caused by a motor vehicle, a hazard in the roadway, a defect of the bicycle itself, or something else, the results can be devastating.
 A bicyclist who is hit by a motor vehicle or who simply falls to the roadway has very little protection from the impact.